 A number of risk factors are related to the development of gout.
 These include:

 - High intake of foods rich in purines (eg: some seafoods and meats)

 High uric acid levels are more likely to be caused by the body not eliminating uric acid properly (due to obesity, kidney problems or genetics) than by what a person eats and drinks.

 Maori and Pacific people are at higher risk of getting gout because they have genes that make it harder to eliminate uric acid from their bodies.

 Occasionally there is no obvious cause for an attack of gout.

 Signs and symptoms

-Gout develops quickly, often within 12 to 24 hours.
+Gout develops quickly, often within 12 to 24 hours, and tends to come and go.
 Signs and symptoms of a gout attack include: